Black's Law Dictionary: History

 The first edition was published in 1891 by West Publishing, with the full title A Dictionary of Law: containing definitions of the terms and phrases of American and English jurisprudence, ancient and modern, including the principal terms of international constitutional and commercial law, with a collection of legal maxims and numerous select titles from the civil law and other foreign systems.
 A second edition was published in 1910 as A Law Dictionary.
 Black died in 1927 and future editions were titled Black's Law Dictionary.

-The sixth and earlier editions of the book additionally provided case citations for the term cited, which was viewed by lawyers as its most useful feature, providing a useful starting point with leading cases.
-The invention of the Internet made legal research easier therefore many state- or circuit-specific case citations and outdated or overruled case citations were omitted from the seventh edition in 1999.
+The sixth and earlier editions of the book also provided case citations for each legal term, which lawyers regarded as the book’s most useful feature, offering a valuable starting point with leading cases.
+The development of the Internet made legal research easier therefore many state- or circuit-specific case citations and outdated or overruled case citations were omitted from the seventh edition in 1999.
 The eighth edition introduced a unique system of perpetually updated case citations and cross-references to legal encyclopedias.
-The current edition is the eleventh, published in 2019.
+The current edition is the twelfth, published in 2024.

 As many legal terms are derived from a Latin root word, the dictionary provides a pronunciation guide for such terms.
 In addition, the applicable entries provide pronunciation transcriptions pursuant to those found among North American practitioners of law or medicine.